twisted-tongues-team/www.twisted-tongues.com/src/manual.md

 Figure 2\.
 Projects tab.
 ![](images/image9.png)

 Upon opening a project (Figure 3), a user will see a Dictionary and Passages buttons in the middle of the page, useful for browsing data, as well as a menu across the top of the screen, including “Dictionary, Word Search, Passages,” and “Templates” tabs (the latter is only present for “writers” (editors) of the project).
-Each of these tabs is now discussed in turn, from right to left.
+Each of these tabs is discussed in turn, beginning in section 3.

 Figure 3\.
 Menu from opening a project.
 ![](images/image19.png)